September Push-Up Challenge

 Oh the high school memories that come along with this meal.
 I remember how excited everyone would get in anticipation for Italian Dunker day.
 They would use thick french bread, loads of butter I’m sure, garlic, tons of melty cheese, and served them along with some simple marinara sauce, and usually a small side salad.

 I wasn’t much of a hot lunch gal, I would often veer more towards the salad bar or bring my own bag lunch, but Italian Dunker days were a different story.
 The lunch line went on for a mile and if you were a senior, you didn’t have to wait, you got to budge to the front (according to the seniors at least).
 I was a little too nice and too much of a wiener for that though, so I would usually wait in line like the rest of the younger kiddos.
 What can I say?
-I believe in liberty and justice for all. :smile: They were always worth the wait but remember feeling a little sick in the afternoon from all of the grease.
+I believe in liberty and justice for all. 🙂 They were always worth the wait but remember feeling a little sick in the afternoon from all of the grease.
 Anywho…

 After dinner, I laced up the sneakers and headed down to the treadmill.
 It has been raining like crazy lately around here and I have felt very fortunate to have a treadmill right in the comfort of my own basement.
 I especially love that we have a TV hooked up to cable down there too.